Natalie's Health

 • January recipes

-Altho outside temperatures are pretty low right now, the farmer's market is absolutely beautiful this time of year.
+Although outside temperatures are pretty low right now, the farmer's market is beautiful this time of year.
 It's packed with immune-boosting citrus fruits and beautiful superfood greens.
 Fresh fruits and veggies are bursting with flavors and colors.
-Kiwis, grapefruits, lemons, spinach, and kale… everything at its peak.
+Kiwis, grapefruits, lemons, spinach, and kale.
+Everything is at its peak.

-Here is a list of all the fruits and veggies that are in season in January.
 Looking for recipe ideas?
-Just click on the links below and grab all the inspiration you need to cook healthy throughout the month.
+Click on the links below and grab all the inspiration you need to cook healthily throughout the month.

 Vegetables in season in January